-By Pamelyn Lindsey, CSCP, Oliver Wight Principal
+By Pamelyn Lindsey, CSCP, Oliver Wight Business Advisor

 With the impacts of the Coronavirus continuing to advance, how can we be prepared for events like these?
 While the response will be multifaceted, the most effective response is pre-planning.
 For those businesses, countries, and organizations that have thought through the possibilities of events such as this, the unwanted impacts can be minimized.
 One method of preparedness is Scenario Planning.
 This approach can be applied in any area of our life – at work, at home, and in our communities.
 In the case of business planning, and even more specifically, supply chain risk management, scenario planning has proven to be an effective tool to prepare for potential events.